Rust for Java developers, part 2

 }

-forward, but adds some nice usability to our previous Greeter
+forward, but adds some nice usability to our previous Greeter, it takes a

-and converts it to the heap allocated String
+&str and converts it to the heap allocated String before creating the

 so, it prints that the scope is now started and then returns a TrackedScope